Getdriven/.github/.github/pull_request_template.md

 TODO

 ### Was this tested?
-If so what cases were covered?
+If so, what cases were covered?
 Did you create automated tests?

 TODO

-### Is this PR relevant to other PR's
+### Is this PR relevant to other PR's?

 TODO